-The Fair Credit Reporting Act lets all Americans check each of their three credit reports once per year for free.
+The Fair Credit Reporting Act lets all Americans check each of their three credit reports at least once a year for free.
 If you get a copy of your free credit report from each of the major credit bureaus — Equifax, Experian and TransUnion — you can check to see if you have any collection accounts.

 Keep in mind that even if you pay off any debt showing on your credit reports, it may stay on those reports as a paid collection for up to seven years.